pyroteus/pyroteus/docs/source/index.rst

 on the :doc:`pyroteus` page.
 They are also listed alphabetically on the :ref:`index <genindex>` page.
 The index may be searched using the inbuilt :ref:`search engine <search>`.
-Pyroteus source code is hosted on  `Github
+Pyroteus source code is hosted on  `GitHub
 <https://github.com/pyroteus/pyroteus/>`__.

 Pyroteus contains a number of demos to illustrate the correct